theaquamarine/windows-powershell-docs/docset/windows/netwnv/set-netvirtualizationcustomerroute.md

 ```

 ## DESCRIPTION
-The **Set-NetVirtualizationCustomerRoute** cmdlet changes the metric value for virtual routes in a Microsoft® Hyper-V® Server 2016 virtual network.
+The **Set-NetVirtualizationCustomerRoute** cmdlet changes the metric value for virtual routes in a Microsoft??
+Hyper-V??
+Server 2016 virtual network.
 Network Virtualization allows for more than one virtual network to exist on the same physical network.
 Computers can exchange network traffic with a virtual machine by using a Customer Address in a virtual network.
 Network Virtualization uses the metric to select a preferred route from several possible routes.